Pebble Accretion: Introduction: Pebbles

 where $v_\mathrm{th}=\sqrt{8kT/\pi m_\mathrm{gas}}$ is the gas mean thermal motion.
 In this limit drag is also linear in velocity.
 This means that a particle's \hbindex{stopping time} $t_\mathrm{stop}\equiv mv/|F_D|$ becomes independent of velocity:

 The independence of stopping time on velocity is the reason $t_\mathrm{stop}$ is used to quantify the aerodynamical interaction of a particle.
-Often the stopping time is nondimensionalized with respect to the orbital frequency:
+Often the stopping time is nondimensionalized through to the orbital frequency

-Thus, $\tau_s<1$ indicates particles circularize their motion within one orbital period, while $\tau_s>1$ particles do not.
-The latter could be described in the framework of Kepler's orbit with gas drag imposing\? a perturbative force.
-For $\tau_s\ll1$ the Kepler representation becomes meaningless; $\tau_s\ll1$ particles closely follow any gas motion.
-We will see below that $\tau_s=1$ are the fastest drifters.
-Pebbles are hence defined in terms of the aerodynamical stopping time $\tau_s$.
-Depending on the situation we may define pebbles as $10^{-2} \le \tau_s \le 10^2$ particles or perhaps $10^{-3} \le \tau_s \le 10^3$.
-We will refer to pebbles $\tau_s>1$ as \hbindex{large pebbles}.
-With this definition, any particle in the absence of gas (such that $\tau_s\rightarrow\infty$) is not a pebble.
+a quantity that is referred to as the particles' \hbindex{aerodynamical size}\footnote{In the literature this quantity is often referred to as "Stokes number".}.
+Thus, $\tau_s<1$ indicates particles adjust to the gas flow within one orbital period, while $\tau_s>1$ particles do not.
+The latter can be described within the framework of Keplerian orbits, with gas drag acting as a perturbative force.
+For $\tau_s\ll1$ particles the Kepler representation becomes meaningless, as these particles closely follow the motion of the gas.
+This makes $\tau_s=1$ particles the fastest drifters (see below).
+Pebbles are therefore defined in terms of the aerodynamical stopping time $\tau_s$.
+Depending on the context, pebbles can be classified as particles with $10^{-2} \le \tau_s \le 10^2$ or in some cases $10^{-3} \le \tau_s \le 10^3$.
+Particles with $\tau_s>1$ are referred to as \hbindex{large pebbles}.
+Also, any particle in the absence of gas ($\tau_s\rightarrow\infty$) is not a pebble from an aerodynamical perspective.